A Comprehensive Guide to Designing Your Plyometric Training Program

 Plyometric exercises are designed to specifically produce fast, powerful movements, and to improve the functions of the nervous system.
 Strength, elasticity, and innervation of the muscle and its surrounding tissues are improved so you can be able to jump higher, run faster, throw farther, or hit harder, depending on your training goals.

-Basic Principles of Plyometric Training
+Basic Principles of Plyometrics Training

 Plyometric exercises are based on the stretch-shortening cycle (SSC), which refers to the ability of muscles to generate more force when they are pre-stretched before a contraction (1).
 When a muscle is rapidly stretched before it contracts, it stores elastic energy, which can then be used to produce a more powerful contraction.
 Plyometric exercises take advantage of this stretch-shortening cycle by involving quick, explosive movements that utilize stored elastic energy to generate maximal force in a short period of time.